python/devguide/garbage_collector.rst

 Doubly linked lists are used because they efficiently support most frequently required operations.
 In general, the collection of all objects tracked by GC are partitioned into disjoint sets, each in its own doubly linked list.
-Between collections, objects are partitioned into "generations", reflecting how often they're survived collection attempts.
+Between collections, objects are partitioned into "generations", reflecting how often they've survived collection attempts.
 During collections, the generations(s) being collected are further partitioned into, e.g., sets of reachable and unreachable objects.
 Doubly linked lists support moving an object from one partition to another, adding a new object,  removing an object entirely (objects tracked by GC are most often reclaimed by the refcounting system when GC